 Paul Foxman, Ph.D.

 Dr. Paul Foxman, Ph.D., is director of the Vermont Center for Anxiety Care in Burlington, Vermont, where he is recognized as an expert in anxiety disorders, stress and relationships.
 His books on these subjects include “Dancing with Fear” (2007), “The Worried Child” (2004) and a co-authored casebook, “Conquering Panic and Anxiety Disorders” (2003).
 His book, “The Clinician’s Guide to Anxiety Disorders in Kids and Teens”(2017) was written to improve the effectiveness of child therapists.
-Dr. Foxman's newest book, “Traumas and Triumphs: A Psychologist's Personal Recipe for Happiness,” focuses on how to grow emotionally as a result of trauma and adversity.
-This book will be released in May 2022.
+Dr. Foxman's newest book, “Traumas and Triumphs: A Psychologist's Personal Recipe for Happiness” (2022) focuses on how to grow emotionally as a result of trauma and adversity.
 In addition to his administrative and supervision responsibilities, Dr. Foxman maintains a therapy practice in which he enjoys working with youth and adults.

 Dr. Foxman teaches internationally and has led hundreds of top-rated educational programs for mental health professionals, educators and other health care professionals.
 He has appeared on television and radio as an expert on the topics of anxiety and stress.
 As a teacher, Dr. Foxman is known for his knowledge and clarity, sense of humor, compassion and engaging speaking style.